1. Do You Need Hookups?

 On the east side of the park, Estes Park is located 3.5 miles from Rocky Mountain National Park’s eastern entrance, Beaver Meadows.
 Paradise on the River, located just one mile from downtown Estes, offers full hookups, free wifi and cable and shower and laundry facilities.

 On the west side: the charming mountain town of Grand Lake is located two miles from the west entrance to the park.
-Stay at Elk Creek Campground (www.elkcreekcamp.com) to get access to full hook-ups.
+Stay at Elk Creek Campground (www.elkcreekcamp.com) or the new River Run RV Resort to get access to full hook-ups.
 Elk Creek also offers a mobile dumping service on Tuesdays, Thursdays and Saturdays for $15, or for free if you stay five or more nights.

 2. Life Unplugged